piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 }
 ```

-And that's almost the end.
-After this step the theme should be available in a theme registry.
+And that is almost the end.
+After this step the theme should be available in the theme source.

 ### Step 4: Set the theme for a theme resolver